kwbock/clipster/README.md

 Restart your application and you should be able to access the engine at http://domain.tld/clipster

+## API

+Clipster has both XML and JSON API support.
+Using the API you can create, view, search, and browse clips.
+Visit the [wiki page](https://github.com/kwbock/clipster/wiki/API) for examples.

 ### Contributing

 Please see the [contribution guidelines](https://github.com/kwbock/clipster/blob/master/CONTRIBUTION_GUIDELINES.md).